fwmechanic/k_edit/docs/pointer-semantics-audit.md

   start therefore cannot leak its command list.
 - Existing `unique_ptr(new T)` and `delete owner.release()` idioms were replaced with `make_unique` and `reset`.
+- Follow-up work gave each `FBUF` sole ownership of its internal shell-job executor.
+The worker is joinable, completed executors are reused without another allocation, and `FBUF` destruction stops and joins the worker before releasing line storage.
+- `View` highlighting, Windows console-font arrays, the Windows screen controller and its screen-buffer handle, and transient screen-copy storage now have automatic ownership.
+- Locally owned C `FILE` and pipe streams use pointer-sized unique owners while preserving raw `FILE *` at C API boundaries.

+### Explicit mixed storage

+- `LineInfo` now records whether its data is empty, borrowed from the original file image, or separately owned.
+Cleanup no longer infers ownership by relationally comparing unrelated pointers.

 ### Bounded non-owning views